Implementation of Interior-point Methods for LP based on Krylov Subspace Iterative Solvers with Inner-iteration Preconditioning: Numerical experiments

 Figures \ref{fig:resmid1} and \ref{fig:resmid2} show the relative residual norm $\|\boldsymbol{f}_\mathrm{af} - \mathcal{A} \mathcal{A}^\mathsf{T} \Delta \boldsymbol{y}_\mathrm{af} \|_2 / \|\boldsymbol{f}_\mathrm{af}\|_2$ in the predictor stage and $\| \boldsymbol{f}_\mathrm{cc} - \mathcal{A} \mathcal{A}^\mathsf{T} \Delta \boldsymbol{y}_\mathrm{cc} \|_2/ \|\boldsymbol{f}_\mathrm{cc}\|_2$ in the corrector stage, respectively.
 The quantities are in $\log_{10}$ scale.
 The relative residual norm for modified Cholesky tended to increase with the interior-point iterations and sharply increased in the final phase when it lost accuracy in solving the normal equations for the steps.
 We observed similar trends for other test problems and, in the worst cases, the inaccuracy in the solutions prevented interior-point convergence.
 Among the iterative solvers, AB-GMRES (NE-SOR) and MRNE (NE-SSOR) were the most stable in keeping the accuracy of solutions to the normal equations; CGNE (NE-SSOR) performed similarly but lost numerical accuracy at the last few interior-point steps.

 Figures \ref{fig:cputime} and \ref{fig:midit} show the CPU time and number of iterations of the Krylov methods for each interior-point step, respectively.
 It was observed that the CPU time of the modified Cholesky solver was more evenly distributed in the whole process while that of the iterative solvers tended to be less in the beginning and ending phases.
 At the final stage, AB-GMRES (NE-SOR) required the fewest number of iterations but cost much more CPU time than the other two iterative solvers.
 This can be explained as follows: AB-GMRES (NE-SOR) requires increasingly more CPU time and memory with the number of iterations because it has to store the orthonormal vectors in the modified Gram-Schmidt process as well as the Hessenberg matrix.
 In contrast, CGNE (NE-SSOR) and MRNE (NE-SSOR) based methods require constant memory.
 CGNE (NE-SSOR) took more iterations and CPU time than MRNE (NE-SSOR).
 Other than $\mathcal{A}$ and the preconditioner, the memory required for $k$ iterations of AB-GMRES is $\mathcal{O}(k^2 + km + n)$ and that for CGNE and MRNE iterations is $\mathcal{O}(m+n)$ \cite{HayamiYinIto2010,MorikuniHayami2015}.
-This explains why AB-GMRES (NE-SOR), although requiring less iterations, usually takes longer to obtain the solution at each interior-point step.
+This explains why AB-GMRES (NE-SOR), although requiring fewer iterations, usually takes longer to obtain the solution at each interior-point step.
+We also did experiments on restarting AB-GMRES for a few problems.
+However, the performance was not competitive compared to the non-restarted version.

 On the other hand, the motivation for using AB-GMRES (NE-SOR) is that GMRES is more robust for ill-conditioned problems than the symmetric solvers CG and MINRES.
 This is because GMRES uses a modified Gram-Schmidt process to orthogonalize the vectors explicitly; CG and MINRES rely on short recurrences, where orthogonality of vectors may be lost due to rounding error.
 Moreover, GMRES allows using non-symmetric preconditioning while the symmetric solvers require symmetric preconditioning.
 For example, using SOR preconditioner is cheaper than SSOR for one iteration because the latter goes forwards and backwards.
 SOR requires 2MV + 3m operations per inner iteration, while SSOR requires 4MV + 6m.
 In this sense, the GMRES method has more freedom for choosing preconditioners.